How to Play

 • Your second click only needs to define a direction — it doesn't need to land on the shape itself.

-• Every player slices the same shape each day, so use the leaderboard to see how your precision stacks up.
+• Every player slices the same shape each hour, so use the leaderboard to see how your precision stacks up.